ZachSaucier/sveltekit-blog/src/lib/posts/2025/creators-and-curators-dilemma.md

 draft: true
 ---

-## The creator's dilemma and the curator's dilemma
+## The creator's nicher dilemma and the curator's dilemma

 I don't post that much to social media.
 I mean, I do compared to most people because most people don't post anything at all.
 It's more accurate to say that I don't post much compared to the average person who regularly posts to social media.